Building Transparency and Trust in AI: How Grass’s Data Rollup Will Revolutionize Data Provenance

 The Grass Data Ledger

 The Grass Data Ledger is where all data is ultimately stored.
-It is a permanent ledger of every dataset scraped on Grass, now embedded with metadata to document its lineage from the moment of origin.
+It is a permanent ledger of datasets scraped on Grass, now embedded with metadata to document its lineage from the moment of origin.
 Proofs of each dataset’s metadata will be stored on Solana’s settlement layer, and the settlement data itself will also be available through the ledger.
 It’s important to note the significance of Grass having a place to store the data it scrapes, though we’ll get to this shortly.

 The ZK Processor